aftrmarket/aftr-contracts/README.md

 - addMember - A vote to add a member to the vehicle and minting tokens for that new member (add a wallet to the balance).
 - mintLocked - A vote to mint locked tokens for a member of the vehicle (i.e. adding a member balance to the vault).
 - removeMember - A vote to remove a member of the vehicle, thus burning all their tokens as well.
-- assetDirective - A vote to direct assets (tokens object) from the vehicle.
 - withdrawal - A vote to withdrawal assets from the vehicle and transfer them to another wallet.
+This removes the balance from the vehicle's token object and transfers the balance from the vehicle to the wallet inside the asset's contract.
 - externalInteraction - A vote to sent an interaction to another contract.

 ### ClaimableInterface